 What’s Involved in Intensive Outpatient Treatment

 At Rock Recovery, our staff, counselors, and medical professionals strive to build in each client a firm foundation on which they can continue the work begun in early recovery.
-IOP is the second phase of recovery; the demands of recovery are integrated with the requirements of living a sober life.
-Therefore, we strongly suggests that clients choose to live in a sober environment, continue the variety of treatment modalities (including medication treatment when needed and family sessions) as well as find employment.
-Easing back into being a productive, caring citizen requires a stable foundation.
-IOP helps strengthen that foundation.
+IOP is the second phase of recovery; the demands of recovery are integrated with living a sober life.

-Based on best practices, we insist that clients in IOP find work and contribute to paying rent.
-Initial jobs are generally to reintroduce the client back into the world of work; sometimes it is for the first time.
-These early recovery jobs allow clients to handle the stressors related to early recovery with a minimum of workload pressure.
+Based on tested practices, we insist that clients in IOP find work and contribute to paying rent.
+Initial jobs are generally to reintroduce patients back into the world of work, sometimes for the first time.
+These early recovery jobs allow clients to handle the stressors related to early recovery with minimal workload pressure.
 Living in a sober environment provides support for the newly sober addict and alcoholic.
 These supports become crucial when confusion, triggers, and frustration arise.

-During this process, the therapies we provided in each client’s individualized treatment plan continue to expose personal issues, present solutions and build self-esteem and a sense of belonging— all of which help break the cycle of addiction.
+During this process, the therapies we provided in each patient’s individualized treatment plan continue to expose personal issues, present solutions, build self-esteem, and a sense of belonging, which helps break the addiction cycle at a rehab center in Florida.

-In IOP, the client continues to focus on taking personal responsibility for his or her behaviors.
-Paying rent, performing the duties required for a job, showing up for obligations timely, learning how to keep one’s word, developing a positive work ethic, engaging in healthy recreational activities, participating in exercise and healthy eating, fostering a solid support group, are all elements of a robust recovery that become tools in relapse prevention.
+In IOP, the patient continues to focus on taking personal responsibility for their behaviors.
+Paying rent, performing the duties required for a job, showing up for obligations timely, learning how to keep one’s word, developing a positive work ethic, engaging in healthy recreational activities, participating in exercise and healthy eating, and fostering a solid support group are all elements of a robust recovery that become tools in relapse prevention.